- Search The Registry

 *William S. Pittman was born on this date in 1875.
 He was a Black architect.

 Pittman designed several buildings for the Tuskegee Institute, including Collis P. Huntington Memorial Building (1900–05).
 He then moved to Washington, DC, and developed his successful architectural practice, receiving many important commissions.
 He developed the Fairmount Heights housing development for Blacks in the suburbs of Maryland.
-In 1907, he married Portia Washington, daughter of Booker T. Washington, and the family home that Pittman designed in Fairmount Heights is a notable landmark.
-Pittman won a federal commission for the Negro Building at the Tercentennial Exposition at Jamestown, Virginia in 1907.
+In 1907, he married Portia Washington, daughter of Booker T. Washington, and the family home Pittman designed in Fairmount Heights is a notable landmark.
+Pittman won a federal commission for the Negro Building at the Tercentennial Exposition at Jamestown, Virginia, in 1907.

 In 1928, after raising three children, Pittman and his wife separated.
 She returned to teach in Tuskegee.
 He quit the practice of architecture, working as a skilled carpenter.
-For most of the next two decades, he published an opinionated and controversial weekly paper titled The Brotherhood Eyes, a dissident voice in the Black community.
+For the next two decades, he published an opinionated and controversial weekly paper titled The Brotherhood Eyes, a dissident voice in the Black community.
 In the paper, he attacked what he saw as failures among the local preachers and other Black leaders, gaining himself many adversaries.
 William Pittman died March 14, 1958, in Dallas, where he is buried in Glen Oaks Cemetery.